 There is a restaurant, a shop and toilets in the Stableyard and opposite is the entrance to the Manor House.
 Entry to the house is free to National Trust members.
 Non-members can buy tickets at the welcome kiosk, which is on the route back to the car park.
 When you are ready to continue, follow the narrow road that curves uphill to the left of the Stableyard until you reach the visitor welcome kiosk where you started.

-Victorians, Railways and Geology
+Victorians, Railways and Rocks

 Start at the visitor welcome kiosk.
 Grid Ref SU860955